Level of Study

 Objectives and Content

-- explain properties of porous media, with focus on oil and gas reservoirs
+- Explain properties of porous media, with emphasis on oil- and gas reservoirs

-- describe multiphase flow in porous media with emphasis on oil production
+- Characterize multiphase flow in porous media, focusing on oil production

-- explain the impacts on fluid flow in porous rocks by parameters like permeability, pressure, temperature, capillary pressure, relative permeability and wettability
+- Explain impacts on fluid flow in porous rocks from permeability, pressure, temperature, capillary pressure, relative permeability and wettability

 Required Previous Knowledge

 Basic knowledge of mathematics, physics, geology and chemistry.

 Credit Reduction due to Course Overlap

 Access to the course requires admission to the Faculty of Mathematics and Natural Sciences http://www.uib.no/matnat/52646/opptak-ved-mn-fakultetet

 Teaching Methods and Extent of Organized Teaching